Social commerce strategies: from browsing to buying on social media

 Systematically test different elements:

-• Content formats: Video vs photo vs carousel
+• Content formats: Video vs. photo vs. carousel

-• Posting times: When is your target audience most active
+• Posting times: When your target audience is most active

 • Targeting options: Different demographic segments

-• Product presentation: Lifestyle vs product shots
+• Product presentation: Lifestyle vs. product shots

 Attribution modeling